Elaeocarpus hylobroma

-Elaeocarpus hylobroma is species of flowering plant in the family Elaeocarpaceae and is endemic to north-east Queensland.
+Elaeocarpus hylobroma is a species of flowering plant in the family Elaeocarpaceae and is endemic to north-east Queensland.
 It is a small tree with elliptic to egg-shaped leaves with a few serrations near the tip, racemes of white flowers and dull blue, oval fruit.

 Description

 Elaeocarpus hylobroma is a small tree typically growing to a height of 18 m, often coppicing and with pinkish-red adventitious roots.
 The leaves are clustered near the ends of the branchlets, elliptic to egg-shaped or oblong, 37–106 mm long and 10–30 mm wide on a petiole 5–19 mm long.
 The leaves are glossy green on the upper surface, paler below, and have between two and six serrations on the outer edges.
 The flowers are arranged in racemes 18–51 mm long with between five and twenty flowers on pale green, sparsely hairy pedicels 2.4–5 mm long.
 The flowers have five cream-coloured to white sepals 2.5–3 mm and 1 mm wide and five, similarly-sized white petals, the tips with between six and nine narrow triangular lobes.
 There are between eleven and fourteen stamens.
 Flowering occurs in November and the fruit is a dull blue, oval drupe with pale speckles and 17.5–20 mm long, 11–13 mm in diameter.